-Do disposable paper cups release heavy metals into your drinks?
+Do disposable paper cups release microplastics and metals into drinks?

 What's actually in it